-Assemble the PA-41, Fiduciary Income Tax Return, forms and schedules in the following order:
+Assemble the PA-41 Fiduciary Income Tax Return, forms and schedules in the following order:

 - Signed original PA-41, Fiduciary Income Tax Return, (Pages 1 and 2).
-Do not mail a photocopy; - A copy of the federal extension or statement showing the electronically filed extension confirmation number if REV-276 is not required to be filed; - Copies of federal Forms 1099, W-2, or other documents showing Pennsylvania tax withheld; - Copies of any completed Pennsylvania schedules in alphabetical order, if not otherwise listed below; - Copies of all statements providing listings for or additional explanations of the income (loss) on the PA-41, Fiduciary Income Tax Return, or its schedules in the order of presentation on the PA-41, Fiduciary Income Tax Return, or in relation to the appropriate schedule; - Copies of all PA-41 and PA-20S/ PA-65 Schedules RK-1, PA-41 and PA-20S/PA-65 Schedules NRK-1, and federal Form 1065 Schedules K-1, federal Form 1120S Schedules K-1 or federal Form 1041 Schedules K-1 for income (loss) reported from partnerships, S corporations; or other estates or trusts when PA Schedules RK-1 and NRK-1 are not received; - Complete copy of federal Form 1041 for the estate or trust including all schedules and attachments:
+Do not mail a photocopy; - A copy of the federal extension or statement showing the electronically filed extension confirmation number if REV-276 is not required to be filed; - A complete copy of the pro-forma PA-40 Personal Income Tax Return completed on behalf of the bankruptcy debtor. - Copies of federal Forms 1099, W-2, or other documents showing Pennsylvania tax withheld; - Copies of any completed Pennsylvania schedules in alphabetical order, if not otherwise listed below: - Copies of all statements providing listings for or additional explanations of the income (loss) on the PA-41, Fiduciary Income Tax Return, or its schedules in the order of presentation on the PA-41, Fiduciary Income Tax Return, or in relation to the appropriate schedule; - Copies of all PA-41 and PA-20S/ PA-65 Schedules RK-1, PA-41 and PA-20S/PA-65 Schedules NRK-1, and federal Form 1065 Schedules K-1, federal Form 1120S Schedules K-1 or federal Form 1041 Schedules K-1 for income (loss) reported from partnerships, S corporations; or other estates or trusts when PA Schedules RK-1 and NRK-1 are not received;

-- Copies of any PA-40 Schedule G-S and G-L completed on behalf of the estate or trust; and - Copies of the PA-41 Schedules RK-1 and NRK-1 for each beneficiary of the estate or trust.
+- Complete copy of federal Form 1041 for the estate or trust including all schedules and attachments; - Copies of any PA-40 Schedule(s) G-L completed on behalf of the estate or trust; and - Copies of the PA-41 Schedules RK-1 and NRK-1 for each beneficiary of the estate or trust.